 The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) offers scholarships for training courses in the Netherlands.
 These scholarships seek to develop and strengthen the skills, instincts, and abilities of professionals to enable their organisations and communities to succeed in an ever-changing world.

-The training will take place from 12 to 23 April 2021.
-The application deadline is 5 March 2021.
+The application deadline is 19 March 2021.
 Incomplete applications will be neither accepted nor considered in the selection process.

 Some countries require a visa to enter the Netherlands.
 Please check with The Netherlands or the embassy for the visa requirements related to your country.
 Because of the length of time needed for the visa procedure, we advise you to start this process as soon as possible.
 The Hague Academy we will send you an acceptance letter which will assist you in arranging your visa, but only after we confirm your payment.